Bootstrap Dynamic-Aware 3D Visual Representation for Scalable Robot Learning: Real-World Experiment

 \subsection{Real-World Task Performance}

-As shown in the blue block of Table~\ref{tab:real-world-in-out}, \textsc{AFRO} achieves the highest mean success rate of \textbf{0.70} across all four real-world tasks, outperforming DP3 (0.50), PointDif (0.53), FVP (0.34), and DynaMo-3D (0.48).
-The largest gains appear on \emph{Fruit Pick-and-Place} and \emph{Cover Block}, which involve wide-range workspace motions (e.g., lifting a fruit from the table into an elevated basket and transporting a cup over a target block).
-These results indicate that AFRO’s transition-centric 3D representations transfer robustly from simulation to a physical Franka setup, especially under large-magnitude spatial movements and real-world sensing noise.
+As shown in the blue block of Table~\ref{tab:real-world-in-out}, \textsc{AFRO} achieves the highest mean success rate of \textbf{0.70} across four tasks, outperforming DP3 (0.50), PointDif (0.53), FVP (0.34), and DynaMo-3D (0.48).
+The largest gains occur on \emph{Fruit Pick-and-Place} and \emph{Cover Block}, which require wide workspace motions (e.g., lifting fruit into an elevated basket or moving a cup over a target block).
+These results indicate that AFRO’s transition-centric 3D representations transfer reliably from simulation to a Franka setup under large spatial motions and real-world sensing noise.